gotofritz/gotofritz.github.io/src/content/post/2022-11-13-deleting-tweets-and-likes-from-twitter.md

 ## Deleting it all?
 Deleting it all

 I'm not going to waste your time with the reasons I left Twitter.
 I never used it much anyway.
-But now that I've moved to Mastodon ([@gotofritz@fosstodon.org](https://fosstodon.org/@gotofritz)), I don't want my old Twitter account to have any trace of me.
+But now I moved on, and I don't want my old Twitter account to have any trace of me.
 So I deleted everything: tweets, retweets, media, likes.
 My bookmarks are private, so they're safe.
 And I deleted my direct messages manually because there were so few of them.
-Now I'm starting fresh on Mastodon.

 ## Deleting all tweets, retweets and media with delete tweet